razi-tm/real-estate-crawler/README.md

 ---

 ## Support
-For any issues, please create an issue in the GitHub repository or contact the maintainers.
+For any problem, please create an issue.

 ---

-Enjoy building and exploring with the Real Estate Data Crawler and API! 🚀
+Enjoy building and exploring with the Real Estate Data Crawler and API.